mxnt10/OMPlayer/README.md

 - The framework does not have the next and previous functions, so it was necessary to create methods in the code to guarantee these functionalities.
-- It is only possible to get the information of the multimedia file while it is playing, so it was necessary to adjust the code to obtain this information using other methods.
+- It is only possible to obtain the information of the multimedia file during its playback, so adjustments in the code were necessary to obtain this information through other methods.

 ## GNU General Public License